-I loved Manarola so much that I delayed my train to 11.58 not realizing that my trip to Milan would be using 2 regional trains instead of just 1.
+I loved Manarola so much that I rescheduled my train to 11.58am not realizing that my trip to Milan would be using 2 regional trains instead of just 1.
 The usual route would consist of 1 Regional train and 1 intercity train.
 I had no idea that they don’t have air conditioning in Regional train and traveling without air conditioning in the summer afternoon were not a good idea.
 I was so blessed that nobody complained and thought of it as part and parcel of a holiday.
 My kids even though they were sweating, they fell asleep as soon as the train started moving 😅

 There are 4 types of trains run by Trenitalia